Shubham-Yadav003/EduBlaze/README.md

 # 🚀 EduBlaze – Smart E-Learning Platform

 **EduBlaze** is an interactive e-learning platform designed to support self-paced learning with structured content, quizzes, progress tracking, and a user-friendly interface.
-Built using the MERN (MongoDB, Express.js, React.js, Node.js) stack, EduBlaze ensures a smooth and scalable user experience for both students and administrators.
+Built using the MERN (MongoDB, Express.js, React.js, Node.js) stack, EduBlaze ensures a smooth and scalable user experience for both students and administrators along with gemini based ai assistant for user related queries.

 ---